gazebosim/sdf_tutorials/composition/merge_proposal.md

 This is useful both for creating new models and for decomposing existing models into separate components without visibile changes to downstream consumers, while maintaining the encapsulation provided by SDFormat 1.8.
+The cost of this feature is that users must take care to avoid name collisions between the entities of the models to be merged.

 ## Document summary